-- One N870 IP PRO
+- One N870 IP PRO It can be used as DECT management system or as base station

-It can be used as DECT management system or as base station
+- Security leaflet

-- · Security leaflet
+- Screws and wall plugs for wall mounting

 The N870 IP PRO devices are powered by Power over Ethernet (PoE).
-If you do not use an Ethernet switch with PoE functionality and require a power adapter to connect to the mains power supply, you can order this as an accessory (page 116).
+If you do not use an Ethernet switch with PoE functionality and require a power adapter to connect to the mains power supply, you can order this as an accessory (page 114).